Skip to content

 pass

-# Require a specific OAuth scope
+# Require a specific role for elevated operations

 def ban_user(user_id: str, reason: str) -> bool: